xinyee20/tp/docs/team/xinyee20.md

                    increasing the efficiency of lessons.
   * Highlights: The implementation of this feature was rather challenging.
 The data in our application is obtained from excel sheets that are imported into the application.
-I realised that the usage of `Set` to store the data result in the data list being unordered which is not very desirable for the users if they were to see the list of students in different order every time they open the application.
+I realised that the usage of `Set` to store the data result in the data list being unordered which is not desirable for the users if they were to see the list of students in different order every time they open the application.
 I looked into the usage of `Comparator` to sort the list and made use of `LinkedHashSet` so that all the `Lesson`s, `Student`s, `StudentInfo`s are sorted in the list shown in the GUI.
-Another highlight is that implementing index on top of name and matriculation made me realise that there are many permutations of the usage of the commands so more rigorous testing had to be done and more conditions were added to cover the various scenarios.
+Another highlight is that implementing index on top of name and matriculation number made me realise that there are many permutations of the usage of the commands.
+                More rigorous testing had to be done and more conditions were added to cover the various scenarios.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=xinyee20&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)